Miguelangelweill/password-generator/02-Homework/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+# This is my feedback:

+* I get all of the information from my user from prompts at the moment the page is loaded.
+* I will not let you generate a password shorter than 8 character's long ans I will not let you create one if it is longer than 128 character's.
+* Then after all of that information is taken the user can click the button and generate their password.
+* The reason why I did the prompts before the button has been clicked instead of doing them after the user clicks to generate a passwors is because we didn't get to cover it in class on time.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.